flyingrobots/mixtape-bandcamp/README.md

 # mixtape-bandcamp
-Scrapes bandcamp to generate parsed JSONStreams.
+Scrapes bandcamp to generate parsed JSONStreams for mixtape.

 ## Example